genome-spy/genome-spy/docs/grammar/mark/rule.md

 ## Channels

-TODO, but in principle, the same as in [Rect mark](./rect.md).
+TODO, but in principle, the same as in the [rect](./rect.md) mark.

 ## Properties

-TODO, but in principle, the same as in [Rect mark](./rect.md) plus the following:
+TODO, but in principle, the same as in the [rect](./rect.md) mark plus the following:

 `size`
 : Type: Number